(A chapter of Akayama DanJay.)

 Akayama balked, like the words punched her in the gut.
 “What do you remember of humanity?
 Decades have passed since the Hurricane’s pilots were merged.
 Don’t you have their memories?
 Can’t you see their grieving widows and orphans?”

 Akayama clenched her eyes shut.
-Terrified as she was, she saw opportunity in the terminology ‘copies’ and ‘backups.’
+Terrified as she was, she saw opportunity in the terminology ‘copies,’ ‘miniatures,’ and ‘backups.’
 Did every Hurricane Planet consider itself to be the only real one?
+Was that why Hurricane Planets were willing to cannibalise each other?
 She could press this for her own survival.
 “Life isn’t about fearing death.
-You contain people, but you’ve lost what made them people.”
+You contain people, but you’ve lost what made them people.“

 “Ha!
 I’m a hundred times the human you are, because I can see a hundred lifetimes at once.”